Xytavious/Ap-principles-/Q1/1-C++Handbook.md

 * boolean - either true or false

 ## Console Input/Output
+* count << (insertion aperatior)

+Cout: tell the computer display a message or prompt that he user can respond to.

+* cin >> (extravtion operatior)

+Cin: tells the computer to take in the users input and assign it to a varible.

+* << endl: means the same as ln.
+(Enter)

+Example:
 ```C++
 std::cout << "Enter num1 "; /*
 (this promts the user for Input)